 Zbynek Smetana email@example.com

-ART 121 Art Appreciation (3).
+ART 121 Art and Visual Culture (3).
 Surveys the various aspects of the visual and functional arts and their relationship to human life and society.
 A variety of art forms from different cultures and historical periods will be studied.
 Does not count toward art history minor.
 A student cannot have credit for both ART 121 and HON 161.

-ART 211 Introduction to the History of Art I (3).
+ART 211 Ancient and Medieval Art (3).
 A survey of the history of art from Prehistory through the Middle-Ages.

-ART 212 Introduction to the History of Art II (3).
+ART 212 Art from the Renaissance to the Present (3).
 A survey of the history of art from the Renaissance through the present.